-Types of Form on Offer
+Types of Forms on Offer

-When it comes to the different types of email sign-up forms you can display on your site, you’ll be spoilt for choice with any of these three plugins.
+When it comes to the different types of email sign-up forms you can display on your site, you’ll be spoiled for choice with any of these three plugins.
 Each tool gives you the following types of forms to work with:

 - Popup lightbox forms

 - Slide/fly-in forms

 As you can see, all of the main types of forms are available from each tool.
 This means you can use email optin forms that are displayed in popup lightbox windows, forms that slide into view from the side of the page, or those that are inserted into your posts and pages.
 Each tool also includes a form widget that can be added to your sidebars and the other widget-ready areas of your site.